Today, we will be talking about chickens and popcorn!

-If you ever decide to give the kernels to your chickens, then it would be a good idea to observe them.
+If you decide to give kernels to your chickens, observe their reaction.
 Providing them some extra grit might also help.

 On the other hand, you should avoid giving the chicks the kernels.
 Their digestive system is not yet as developed.
-Do you have doubts that the adults would be able to digest a treat without trouble?
+Are you doubtful that adult chickens can digest certain treats without trouble?
 If so, you should avoid giving it to the chicks.